-14.6.
+14.7.
 Further use of USB

-Firmware updates are also done by connecting the SMxx via USB.
-Instructions on how to perform firmware updates are given in the chapter 17 of this manual.
+Firmware updates are also done by connecting the AM100 via USB.
+Instructions on how to perform firmware updates are given in the chapter 16 of this manual.

-15. Remote control from a PC
+15. Remote control

-In certain situations you may wish to control your Bedrock SMxx remotely from a PC.
-To achieve this, there are two ways: our Remote Display application and our Remote Control API.
+In certain situations you may wish to control your Bedrock AM100 remotely from a PC, smartphone or tablet.
+To achieve this, there are two ways: our Bedrock Studio application and our Remote Control API.
+Either way, a connection needs to be established first.